 They employ violence, so that bloodshed follows bloodshed.
 Therefore, the land mourns, and everyone who lives in it languishes- Hosea 4:1-3b NASB

 It’s been a long sad, grief-filled week with two mass shootings last Saturday, one in Dayton, Ohio and the other in El Paso, Texas.
 There were few parallels between the two shooters.
-The El Paso shooter was a right-wing racist nut-job.
-The Ohio shooter was a left-wing socialist nut job.
+The El Paso shooter appears to be a right-wing racist nut-job.
+The Ohio shooter appears to be a left-wing socialist nut job.

 The question we must answer as a society is “why”?